Talks for Students

 With increasing assignments and competing priorities, the semester can start to feel very stressful for students at all stages of their programs.
 Whilst procrastination, demotivation and anxiety can negatively impact on study progress, there are lots of practical strategies and tips to help students get back on track quickly.

 These workshops are targeted at all students engaged in coursework study programs.
-If you are interested in scheduling a “Stay on Track” talk for your student group, please complete the request form.
+If you are interested in scheduling a “Stay on Track” talk for your student group, please contact Counselling Support.

 Stress busting tips